xristosfrag/FGCE-Feasible-Group-Counterfactual-Explanations-for-Auditing-Fairness/README.md

 ## Abstract

 This paper introduces the first graph-based framework for generating group counterfactual explanations to audit model fairness, a crucial aspect of trustworthy machine learning.
 Counterfactual explanations are instrumental in understanding and mitigating unfairness by revealing how inputs should change to achieve a desired outcome.
 Our framework, named Feasible Group Counterfactual Explanations (FGCEs), captures real-world feasibility constraints and constructs subgroups with similar counterfactuals, setting it apart from existing methods.
 It also addresses key trade-offs in counterfactual generation, including the balance between the number of counterfactuals, their associated costs, and the breadth of coverage achieved.
-To evaluate these trade-offs and assess fairness, we propose metrics tailored to group counterfactual generation.
+To evaluate these trade-offs and assess fairness, we propose measures tailored to group counterfactual generation.
-Our experimental results on benchmark datasets demonstrate that our approach effectively manages feasibility constraints and trade-offs, and the potential of our proposed metrics in identifying and quantifying fairness issues.
+Our experimental results on benchmark datasets demonstrate the effectiveness of our approach in managing feasibility constraints and trade-offs, as well as the potential of our proposed metrics in identifying and quantifying fairness issues.

 ## Installation